AjkayAlan/ansible-rpi-docker-homelab-alan/README.md

 ## After Running

 Set up Adguard Home if you havent by going to http://your-server:3000.
 Set the listen port to 3000 (so we don't eat up port 80)

+## Troubleshooting

+If your not sure if ipv6 is working, run `docker run --rm curlimages/curl -6 https://ifconfig.co`.
+If you get cannot connect to server, check the bridge network via `docker network inspect bridge`.
+If you see EnableIPV6 as false, try restarting docker (since the notify didn't work for me): `sudo systemctl restart docker`

+Then ipv6 should be working, assuming your underlying internet provider supports it and your router is correctly configured.